 Sunbrite TVs have built-in heaters that allow them to perform in cold weather.

 Fact is, using a standard TV outdoors will almost always void the manufacturer's warranty.
 Here are three other reasons not to put an indoor TV outside:

 1. Picture Quality

 Regular TVs are designed for use in climate-controlled indoor spaces.
-SunBriteTV's weatherproof outdoor TVs use a multi-fan airflow system to keep the TV's interior cool and dry in temperatures up to 120°F. They also feature thermostatically controlled internal heaters that protect the TV when the mercury drops — even down to -24°F. These sets are also designed to control humidity and condensation.
+SunBriteTV's weatherproof outdoor TVs use a multi-fan airflow or temperature dispersion system to keep the TV's interior cool and dry in temperatures up to 120°F. They also have heaters that protect the TV when the mercury drops — even down to -24°F. These sets are also designed to control humidity and condensation.

 Using an indoor TV outside can be risky.
 Indoor TVs pose a risk of electrical hazard if used in a wet outdoor environment.
 All-weather outdoor TVs are designed for safe operation, even when permanently installed outdoors.
 And their power cords are rated for outdoor use.

 SunBriteTV outdoor TVs feature a powder-coated, rust-proof aluminum exterior that seals the internal components against the elements.
 A water-tight cable entry system on the back panel seals out moisture and allows for easy hookup.
 The HDMI inputs and other connectors are nestled in a sealed compartment.

 A water-tight cable entry system on the TV's back panel seals out moisture and allows for easy hookup.

 Outdoor TV installation